kaiakamatsu/MAGEPRO/README.md

 | avg_training_r2_magepro | average r-squared of MAGEPRO model on training cohort |
 | var_cov | variance explained in gene expression by covariates |

-> see "PROCESS_RESULTS" directory on how to format the results from cv.performance across all genes into a tab-delimited dataframe.
+> See "PROCESS_RESULTS" directory on how to format the results from cv.performance across all genes into a tab-delimited dataframe.

 ## Input data format
-> the MAGEPRO pipeline is designed to handle files that are formatted like the gene expression and covariate files made available by GTEx.
+> The MAGEPRO pipeline is designed to handle files that are formatted like the gene expression and covariate files made available by GTEx.

 - GTEx portal: https://www.gtexportal.org/home/downloads/adult-gtex#qtl
 - gene expression data from GTEx: https://storage.cloud.google.com/adult-gtex/bulk-qtl/v8/single-tissue-cis-qtl/GTEx_Analysis_v8_eQTL_expression_matrices.tar